Capture of Montauban: German preparations

 In late May 1916, the 2nd Army (General der Infanterie Fritz von Below) on the Somme front was reinforced to eight divisions in line from Roye on the south bank north to Arras, with three divisions held in reserve.
-The Guards Corps (General der Infanterie Karl von Plettenberg) with three divisions took over from Gommecourt to Serre, which reduced the frontage of the XIV Reserve Corps from 30000 to 20000 yd, the 28th Reserve Division holding the line from Ovillers south to Maricourt.
+The Guard Corps (General der Infanterie Karl von Plettenberg) with three divisions took over from Gommecourt to Serre, which reduced the frontage of the XIV Reserve Corps from 30000 to 20000 yd, the 28th Reserve Division holding the line from Ovillers south to Maricourt.
 Recruit battalions of troops undergoing advanced training were moved closer to the front to occupy the second and third positions if needed; the 2nd Army had about 240 guns and howitzers, which were outnumbered 6:1 by the British artillery.
 In early June, the German defenders were confronted by British patrols but the front was mostly quiet until 20 June, when British heavy guns began to bombard the area behind the German front line, as far back as Bapaume, until 23 June.

 The German front line opposite XIII Corps had been developed into a front position with several lines of trenches linked by communication trenches and a new reserve line about 700–1000 yd further back, from Dublin Trench to Train Alley and Pommiers Trench; a communication trench known as Montauban Alley had been dug below the skyline, along the north facing (reverse slope) of Caterpillar Valley.
 A second position existed about 3000 yd further back from Maurepas to Guillemont, Longueval and the Bazentin villages.
 The third position was incomplete and the second position was not as elaborate as the defences to the north, the ground being mainly clay and soil, unlike the chalk characteristic of the terrain further north.
 All available labour was absorbed in keeping the first position in repair during the preparatory bombardment.
 In the 12th Division area, the second position was a shallow trench and work had only begun on the third position.
 The front position had been made more formidable, with the strong points of The Castle, along with Glatz and Pommiers redoubts, made by blocking trenches and encircling them with barbed wire.
 Montauban had been fortified and a trench dug around the south side.